-- (A) The preferred method of procurement of construction by the Board or any Using Department shall be by competitive sealed bidding pursuant to § 600.00 et seq. of these regulations. - (B) Construction may be procured by competitive negotiation in the following circumstance, upon a written determination made in advance by the Director of Finance that competitive sealed bidding is either not practicable or not fiscally advantageous to the public: - 1.
+The preferred method of procurement of construction by the Board or any Using (A)

+Department shall be by competitive sealed bidding pursuant to § 600.00 et seq. of these regulations.

+- (B) Construction may be procured by competitive negotiation in the following circumstance, upon a written determination made in advance by the Chief Procurement Officer that competitive sealed bidding is either not practicable or not fiscally advantageous to the public: - 1.
 For a fixed-price design-build or construction management contract; - 2.
 When the contract is not expected to cost more than \$500,000; or - 3.
-For the construction of highways and any draining, dredging, excavation, grading, or similar work upon real property. - (C) A record detailing the basis of the determination to use competitive negotiation shall be made and maintained in the procurement file.
+For the construction of highways and any draining, dredging, excavation, grading, or similar work upon real property. - (C) A record detailing the basis of the determination to use competitive negotiation shall be made and maintained in the procurement file. - (D) Single term non-transportation related construction contracts with an estimated contract value of \$300,000 or less may be procured by Procurement Services in the open market by a written Request for Quotation (RFQ).
+For the purpose of this section, the contract value of non-transportation related construction is the aggregate or the sum of all phases of the contract. - (E) Single term transportation related construction contracts with an estimated contract value of \$25,000 or less may be procured by the Using Department in the open market by a written Request for Quotation (RFQ).
+For the purpose of this section, the contract value of transportation related construction is the aggregate or the sum of all phases of the contract. - (F) Where a Request for Quotation is utilized for construction, compliance with the Uniform State Building Code shall not be waived.

-§300.08 Professional and Consulting Services
+§300.08 Professional Services

-- (A) The procurement of professional and consulting services by the Board or any Using Department shall be by competitive negotiation pursuant to § 700.00 et seq. of these regulations, if the cost is \$80,000 or greater. - (B) The procurement of professional and consulting services costing less than \$80,000 may be exempt from competition, provided such action is approved in writing and in advance by the County Executive.
+- (A) The procurement of professional services by the Board or any Using Department shall be by competitive negotiation pursuant to § 700.00 et seq. of these regulations, if the cost is greater than \$80,000. - (B) Professional Services with an estimated contract value of \$80,000 or less may be procured by Procurement Services in the open market by a written Informal Request for Proposal (IRFP).
+For the purpose of this section, the contract value of professional services is the aggregate or the sum of all phases of the contract.